Overview

 Advanced Research Systems, Model DE202A-G-T. Enables low temperature experiments down to 10 K (-263ºC), with a beryllium dome over the sample.
 Samples can also be heated to 450 K (+177ºC).
 The mounting is very specific to the Huber diffractometer in the IVU beamline.
 Other implementations may be possible with advanced notice.

-(Above left) The helium cryostat set up to measure PXRD on the Huber endstation.
-(Above right) A view of the powder sample with the beryllium domes removed.
+(Left) The helium cryostat set up on the Huber endstation.
+(Above right) A view of a powder sample with the beryllium domes removed.
+(Below right) A view with the beryllium dome installed.

 Heating/cooling stage with gas atmosphere